learning-zone/python-basics/README.md

    `File "<pyshell#256>", line 1, in <module> (2,3)+(4)`
    `TypeError: can only concatenate tuple (not "int") to tuple`

 Here, 4 is considered an int.
-Let's do this again.
+Let\'s do this again.

      (2,3)+(4,)  # (obj,) is way to declare single empty (2, 3, 4)